 Joy At Building Or At Dwelling

-The Gemara (46a) says that one need not wait until the first night of Sukkos to recite Shehecheyanu; rather, one may recite it when one builds the sukkah.
-(The Shulchan Aruch [Orach Chayim 641:1] states, however, that our custom is not to recite it until the first night of Sukkos.)
+The Gemara (46a) says that one need not wait until the first night of the festival to recite Shehecheyanu; rather, one may recite it when he builds his sukkah.
+[The Shulchan Aruch (Orach Chayim 641:1) states, however, that our custom is to delay the recital of Shehecheyanu until the first night of Sukkos.]

-According to the Rambam (Hilchos Berachos 11:9; Hilchos Sukkah 6:12), even if one recited Shehecheyanu when building the sukkah, one must repeat it during Kiddush on the first night of Sukkos.
-Why?
-Because the Shehecheyanu recited upon building the sukkah only marks the joy of the mitzvah of sukkah (reason #2).
-It does not mark the joy of the new festival (reason #1).
-Another Shehecheyanu is therefore necessary.
+We see from Rambam’s statements (Hilchos Berachos 11:9; Hilchos Sukkah 6:12) that even if one recited Shehecheyanu upon building his sukkah, he must repeat the beracha during Kiddush on the first night of Sukkos.
+The Shehecheyanu recited upon building the sukkah marks the joy of the mitzvah of sukkah (function A).
+However, another beracha is required at the onset of the festival to mark the joy of the new festival (function B).

 Reversing The Order

-The Rosh argues that on the second night of Yom Tov, Shehecheyanu serves only one function – namely, it marks the start of the new festival.
-(In chutz la’aretz the second night is treated as though it is the first night of the new festival.)
-The mitzvah of sukkah does not require a Shehecheyanu on the second night because a berachah was already recited on the previous night and, as explained above, the Shehecheyanu on the sukkah may be recited even prior to the festival when there is no requirement yet to dwell in the sukkah.
+The Rosh argues that on the second night of Yom Tov the Shehecheyanu serves only one function, namely, it marks the start of the new festival.
+(Outside Eretz Yisrael, the second night is treated as though it is the first night of the new festival.)
+The mitzvah of sukkah, however, does not require the beracha of Shehecheyanu on the second night of Sukkos because a beracha was already recited on the previous night and, as explained above, the Shehecheyanu on the sukkah may be recited even prior to the festival when there is yet no requirement to dwell in the sukkah.

 Consequently, the Rosh rules that the order of the blessings should be reversed on the second night of Sukkos.
-Since Shehecheyanu on this night only concerns the festival, it should be recited immediately after the berachah for the festival, before Leishev baSukkah (see Shulchan Aruch and Rema, Orach Chayim 461).
+Since the Shehecheyanu concerns only the festival, it should be recited immediately after the beracha for the festival (i.e., the beracha of Kiddush), before the beracha Leishev baSukkah (see Shulchan Aruch and Rema, Orach Chayim 461).